USAJOBS/help-center/how-to/search/filters/who-may-apply.md

 tags: [search, filters, who may apply]
 ---

 Some federal jobs are open to the general public &mdash; meaning any U.S. citizen can apply.
 But, some federal jobs are only open to eligible federal employees.
-You can filter your job search results to only show jobs that you may be eligible for.
+You can refine your job search results to only show jobs that you may be eligible for.

 ### U.S. Citizen

 Select this option if you are a U.S. Citizen and have never worked for the federal government.

 You will only see jobs open to the public.
-You will not see jobs that are **only open** to eligible federal employees.

 Most federal jobs require you to be a [U.S. citizen](../../../../working-in-government/us-citizens/), but there are some exceptions for [non-U.S. citizens](../../../../working-in-government/non-citizens/).